garooda/heytanay/README.md

 - 👯 I’m looking to collaborate on **Kaggle Competitions**

-- 📝 I occasionally write articles on [heytanay.github.io](https://heytanay.github.io)
+- 📝 You can view my Portfolio at [heytanay.github.io](https://heytanay.github.io)

 - 💬 Ask me about **PyTorch, Tensorflow, Doctor Who**